exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 }
 ```

 Go ahead and build and run your app.
-Click the log event button and then the log error button.
+Click the Log Message button and then the Log Error button.
 You won't see anything printed in the console, but if you go into your Exceptionless dashboard, you should see a new log and a new exception.

 ![Exceptionless dashboard](./example_swift_events.png)

 Congratulations!
 You just built a simple event monitoring service in native Swift code.
 You can extend this pretty easily thanks to the Exceptionless class and leverage it in a production application.

 Swift is a fun language, but when using it to build mobile applications, it can be difficult to debug and track events.
 Exceptionless can help, and hopefully this tutorial shows how to implement such event tracking in SwiftUI and Swift.

+If you'd like to see the sample Xcode project, [we have a repo for it here](https://github.com/exceptionless/Exceptionless-Swift-Example).